safakgenisol/tuplutv/README.md

 **A simple, fast, and modern IPTV experience for macOS.**

 ## Important
--⚠️Please send feedback to my email.
+-⚠️ Please send feedback to my email.
 It would help me most if you could include: your device details, screenshots from the app, and your feedback—but this isn’t a rule.
 Anyone can share thoughts however they like; it’s just easier for me to understand when it’s structured that way.

 My email is in the app under Settings → About

 ---

 ## Screenshots
-⚠️The films shown in the images were created using AI and serve as examples.
+⚠️ The films shown in the images were created using AI and serve as examples.
 <p align="left">
     Home
   <img src="resımler/ornek2.png" alt="List view" width="100%" />